noman-ghani-viabletree/vinhammer/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.49 [11 March 2023] =
+* [New] RSS Feed is now available as a social share icon
+* [Improvement] Mastodon share now prompts user to specify their Mastodon instance instead of directly sharing to Mastodon.social
+* [Improvement] Minor improvements

+= 3.3.48 [10 March 2023] =
+* [Bugfix] PHP warning related to the Google News URL option was being generated after updating the plugin to the previous version

+= 3.3.47 [9 March 2023] =
+* [New] Added Google News social share and social media follow icon
+* [Bugfix] Help text for the Vertical Youtube URL and Vertical Rutube URL options were not appearing on clicking the (?) icon in the Floating Interface section at the plugin configuration page
+* [Bugfix] Pocket social share icon was appearing broken in AMP

 = 3.3.46 [4 February 2023] =
 * [Bugfix] Added href attribute in the anchor tags for the Facebook Messenger, Print, Email, Pinterest and Copy Link share icons to fix the "Links are not crawlable" warning in the Google Search Console
 * [Bugfix] Logo color of Vkontakte share icon was not changing when updated from the Theme Selection section